AntonioLujanoLuna/pyevo/README.md

 ## Examples

-This repository includes examples demonstrating SNES in action:
+This repository includes examples demonstrating the optimization algorithms in action:

 1. **ASCII Evolution**: Evolving text to match a target string
    ```bash